-\\ existing securities for one or more new securities and the movement of an existing portfolio company out of this category into a different category. \\\
+\\ Gross reductions include decreases in the cost basis of investments resulting from principal collections related to investment repayments or sales, the exchange of one or more existing securities for one or more new securities and the movement of an existing portfolio company out of this category into a different category.

-For the twelve months ended December 31, 2011.
-Investment moved out of non-controlled, affiliated category at December 31, 2011.
+\\\ For the twelve months ended December 31, 2011.

+$\dagger$ Investment moved out of non-controlled, affiliated category at December 31, 2011.

-†† Investment no longer held at December 31, 2011.
+Investment no longer held at December 31, 2011.